 How can I make this Homemade Tzatziki sauce?

-Add Greek yogurt, minced cucumber, minced garlic, salt and pepper and dill to a small bowl and stir together.
+Add Greek yogurt, minced cucumber, minced garlic, pepper and dill to a small bowl and stir together.
 Refrigerate until ready to use.

 21 Day Fix | Ultimate Portion Fix Container Counts